thomasflorentin/mairiesamois/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 25.6 =
+= 26.0 =

-Release date: 2025-07-29
+Release date: 2025-09-23

-Yoast SEO 25.6 adds enhancements to the llms.txt feature, introducing manual personalization.
-[Read the release post here](https://yoa.st/release-29-7-25)!
+Yoast SEO 26.0 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds a free preview of the AI features from Yoast SEO Premium.
-* Introduces a way to manually select the pages to be included in the llms.txt file.
+* Opens the `Advanced` Settings' section when clicking the `Customize llms.txt file` button.

 #### Bugfixes

-* Fixes a bug where the icon on search appearance would not be aligned when on a right-to-left locale.
+* Fixes a bug where a string in the AI Generate usage counter tooltip was missing in RTL languages.

+#### Other

+* Adds an introduction which would show after 14 days of the plugin activation or update.
+* Adds safety check when accessing an array to avoid PHP warnings when getting the upgrade campaign for Wincher integration.
+Props to [@bor0](https://github.com/bor0).
+* Allow changing the main image ID through a filter `wpseo_schema_main_image_id`.
+Props to [@JoryHogeveen](https://github.com/JoryHogeveen).
+* Ensures compatibility with the recent Wincher API changes.

-= 25.5 =
+= 25.9 =

-Release date: 2025-07-15
+Release date: 2025-09-09

-Yoast SEO 25.5 brings more enhancements and bugfixes.
+Yoast SEO 25.9 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Enhances the UX of the llms.txt feature by informing users about potential issues with generating the file via Yoast’s alert center.
+* Improves the UX of the llms.txt feature by displaying errors with generating the llms.txt file in the relevant settings page.
-* Changes post lists in the llms.txt file to use canonical URLs.

-#### Bugfixes

-* Fixes a bug where a request limit warning would be shown in the Semrush related keyphrases when no warning was applicable.
+* Improves the UX of onboarding new users by preventing irrelevant modals from displaying in the First Time Configuration.

 #### Other

-* Adds an announcement for the Google Docs add-on.
-* Changes the `Upgrades` page to a `Plans` page.
-* Removes redundant flushing of cache groups when incoming links for posts change.
+* Updates the copy of the consent modal for using the Yoast AI features.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).